 Subscription databases are available to Monmouth University students, faculty and staff.
 For remote log in, use your university username and password.

-View the entire list of MU databases here:
+You can view the entire list of MU databases by subject or A to Z.

 Scholarly (or peer-reviewed) articles report on new research.
 They are published in discipline-specific academic journals in order to make such information available to other scholars and academics.
 Here are some characteristics.